NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Legendary Parents.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Intimidation skill, and the Genealogy Lore skill.
-You gain the [[Feats/Group Coercion|Group Coercion]] skill feat.
+You gain the [[Group Coercion|Group Coercion]] skill feat.

 *Source: Pathfinder #150: Broken Promises*
 *OGL*